18 Feb Choosing THE BEST Two Way Radio + Legislation for Milsim & Airsoft

-Choosing The Best Two Way Radio + Understanding Legislation (for Airsoft & Milsim)
+Choosing THE BEST Two Way Radio + Legislation for Milsim & Airsoft

 Today is all about two-way radios or as you may call them, walkie-talkies.

 Before we begin about this subject.
 Don’t forget to subscribe to our blog by filling in the form on your right.
 This way, we can keep doing what we’re doing, which is to help you guys out regarding these subjects.
 Which will not only make you smarter, but will also save you money.
 Because you avoid buying yourself trash!

 We know some Youtube channels out there that tried to give some sort of explanation or guide regarding the use of two-way radios for Airsoft purpose.
 But since this stuff has to do with legislation it can quickly become an “illegal” practice (like almost everything else that has to do with Airsoft).

 Anyway, the things mentioned in this blog will obviously not only be for the use of radios in Airsoft.
 It’s applicable for whatever other outdoor hobbies people do for fun.